“Leadership is having a compelling vision, a comprehensive plan, relentless implementation, and talented people working together.”

 6. Roles: Define what you must do to achieve the vision and goals, and who are the allies and supporters you need.

 You may also want to complete your Professional Wheel of Life to assess what areas in your professional life need more focus for 2020 and create goals in your top three areas.

 Our most successful clients are very clear each year about their Purpose, Values, Vision, Goals, Priorities, and Roles.
 We remember one of our clients years ago telling us she had written a set of goals and posted them on the back of her office door (and hardly looked at them) but they had all come true.
 The very act of writing them out (for her) helped her accomplish them.
 Others do well by announcing to others what they are going to accomplish.

 Vividly describing your goals in written form is strongly associated with goal success, and people who vividly describe or picture their goals are anywhere from 1.2 to 1.4 times more likely to successfully accomplish their goals than people who don’t.
 (Mark Murphy)

 We would love to support you in this exercise.
-We would like to offer The Heffelfinger Company 2019 clients a free one-hour consult to help you create or revisit your values or help you begin to craft your vision.
 Please contact either one of us (below) if you would like help “kick-starting” your year!

 Lori and James